Breathe Better with Whole-Home Air Filtration in Indianapolis

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier mounts closely against your HVAC equipment.

 Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters work longer too, commonly between three to six months.

 There are several different types of electronic filtering systems you can install in your home.

-An electrostatic filter uses magnetically charged components to attract.
+An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

-An electronic air cleaner uses a high-voltage magnetic charge to catch particles.
+An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And decrease ozone, a known lung irritant, produced elsewhere in your home.